opendocsg/opendoc-nexus-test/terms_and_conditions.md

 > iii.
 Employees and / or the immediate family members of the Organisers are not eligible to participate in the Competition.

 > iv.
-Each participant can submit a maximum of 2 designs (1 entry).
+Each participant can submit a maximum of 2 entries.

 > v.
 Participants must provide information that is correct and true.

 > vi.
-Participants must submit the following information for their entry/entries to be considered for shortlisting
+Participants must submit the following information for their entry/entries to be considered for shortlisting:

 > > a.
 Entry design(s); and

 > > b.
-A 500-word (maximum) brief describing each of design concept(s),.
+A 500-word (maximum) brief describing each of design concept(s).

 > vii.
 Participants should ensure that the digital resolution of their entries is at least 600 dpi with a minimum of 900 pixels per side, and a minimum size of 80mm x 80mm to be considered for shortlisting.